 ×

-Some eastern parts of the Alps saw the the biggest September snowfalls in living memory.
+Some eastern parts of the Alps in the past week saw the biggest September snowfalls in living memory.

-At altitude there was over 2m in places, with snow down to 700m.
+At altitude there was well over 2m, with snow down to 700m in other parts.

 “The higher parts of the central and eastern Austrian Alps (e.g. Dachstein glacier, Kitzsteinhorn glacier, Obertauern) have seen 1.5m to 2m of snow in the last few days, with perhaps close to 2.5m in some favoured spots like the Höhe Tauern, though in most cases this snow has been very wind-blown and therefore difficult to measure,” said the alpine weather expert, Fraser Wilkin, from weathertoski.co.uk